 Types of Commercial Real Estate Loans

-There are several types of commercial real estate loans, each having their benefits and drawbacks.
+There are several types of commercial real estate loans, each having its benefits and drawbacks.
 No matter the type of business you own, if you’re in the market for a business real estate loan, you might consider applying for one of the following :

 - SBA commercial real estate loans, including 7(a) and Certified Development Company (CDC) 504 loans